WTTJ/otta-engineering-interview-task/README.md

 Start by cloning this repository using your personal GitHub account.
 Create a new private repository and push your clone to this new repo (you will need to remove the original remote with `git remote remove origin`).
 Please ensure all of your work is committed to this - we'll only consider the `master` branch.

 The following details the individual tasks.
 Please complete **all** of the them.
-You may use any programming language, provided all of the code used can be committed to this repo.
+You may **use any programming language**, provided all of the code used can be committed to this repo.
+You don't need to provide instructions for running the code, or any explanation other than the answers.

 ### Task 1

 In the `data` folder of this repo there is a CSV file called `reactions.csv`.
-It contains real data corresponding to how users on Otta have reacted to (saved or discarded) jobs on the platform.
+It contains real data corresponding to how users on Otta have reacted to (saved or skipped) jobs on the platform.

 The reaction data consists of four columns: